MrPsDev/Minecraft-Mod-Helper/README.md

+#!!Alha
+There may be bugs and errors.
+Still wrging on it.

 # Minecraft Mod Helper

 Minecraft Mod Helper is a local Cursor plugin that scaffolds common modding tasks for Fabric and Forge workflows.